NFT-com/indexer/DEPLOYMENT-GUIDE.md

 ### Jobs Watcher

 Job Watcher watches the dispatcher and parsing websockets for new updates and pushes them into their respective queue.
-See the [job creator binary readme file](cmd/jobs-watcher/README.md) for more details about its flags.
+See the [job watcher binary readme file](cmd/jobs-watcher/README.md) for more details about its flags.

 #### Requirements